 (f) Employment.
 For any jobs that will be created because of the incentivized project, the employees performing those jobs will be paid an average wage per employment category that meet or exceeds the average in the Kansas City Metropolitan Area as determined annually by the Kansas Department of Human Resources Wage Survey.

 (h) Cost Benefit/Feasibility Analyses.
-A cost/benefit and/or feasibility analysis as to the requested incentive may be required, and will be performed by the city’s Financial Advisor, or an outside advisor designated by the city, or by an advisor retained by the applicant and then reviewed by the city’s Financial Advisor.
+A cost/benefit and/or feasibility analysis as to the requested incentive may be required, and will be performed by the city’s Financial Advisor, or an outside advisor designated by the city.
 The applicant is required to provide all information requested by the City or its advisors necessary to complete this analysis.
-The result of the analysis should indicate that the benefit of the project, improvement, or establishment, expansion, or relocation of the applicant’s business, even with the proposed incentive, outweighs the cost to the city and other affected taxing jurisdictions, unless the project meets other goals or priorities of the city.
+The result of the analysis should indicate that the benefit of the project, improvement, or establishment, expansion or relocation of the applicant’s business, even with the proposed incentive, outweighs the cost to the city and other affected taxing jurisdictions, unless the project meets other goals or priorities of the city.

-(m) Limitations.
-Situations where incentives will not be considered, or will be reduced, include:
+(n) Limitations.
+Situations where incentives generally will not be considered, or will be reduced, include:

-Multi-family residential projects not located in incentive areas 1, 3, or 5 which do not provide quality affordable housing and do not accomplish in-fill or redevelopment opportunities.
+· Multi-family residential projects not located in incentive areas 1-5 and which do not provide quality affordable housing and do not accomplish in-fill or redevelopment opportunities within the Special Neighborhood Improvement District as defined by Article 15 of this Chapter.

-(n) Deadline for Initiation.
+(o) Deadline for Initiation.
 If an applicant has been approved to receive an incentive from the governing body, they must promptly initiate the implementation of their project in order to preserve the incentive.
-This includes obtaining all necessary zoning, environmental, and building permits, and commencing construction of the project within 18 months of receiving the initial approval from the governing body.
+This includes obtaining all necessary zoning, environmental, and building permits, securing necessary third-party financing and commencing construction of the project within 18 months of receiving the initial approval from the governing body.

 In addition to the criteria set forth in Section 1-1302, the following criteria will be considered by the city when presented with an application for a tax abatement:

 (a) Capital Investment.
-An applicant establishing a new business should be making a minimum capital investment in the city of at least $5,000,000.
-An applicant expanding an existing business, defined to be any business that has a significant physical presence within the city as an owner or tenant, should be making a capital investment in the city of at least $1,000,000.
+An applicant establishing a new business or housing development should be making a minimum capital investment in the city of at least $5,000,000.
+An applicant expanding an existing business or housing development, defined to be any business that has a significant physical presence within the city as an owner or tenant, should be making a capital investment in the city of at least $1,000,000.
 The term capital investment shall apply to the acquisition cost of land and building improvements but shall not include tangible personal property constituting capital assets for accounting purposes.

 (b) Duration and Amount of Abatement.
 Application of the criteria set forth in Sections 1-1302 and 1-1303 will be considered in determining whether an abatement should be given to the applicant and, if so, the length and amount of abatement granted.
 In no event shall an abatement exceed ten (10) years.

 (c) Residential Projects.
-Tax abatement incentive levels for residential projects located in incentive areas 1, 3, or 5 shall be in accordance with the Incentive Level Matrix.
-Tax Abatement incentive levels for multi-family residential projects not located in incentive areas 1, 3, or 5 shall be capped at 80% for a 10-year term.
-Unless extended, this incentive cap shall expire on December 31, 2025, after which the incentive level shall decrease in accordance with the following table:
+Tax abatement incentive levels for residential projects located in incentive areas 1-5 shall be in accordance with the Incentive Level Matrix.
+Tax Abatement incentive levels for multi-family residential projects not located in incentive areas 1-5 shall be capped at 80% for a 10-year term.
+Unless extended, this incentive cap shall expire on December 31, 2025, after which the incentive level shall decrease in accordance with the following table

 The criteria and caps in this subsection (c) shall apply at the time of governing body approval of the abatement and shall not affect existing abatements.

 (d) Special Assessments.
-A tax abatement shall not affect the liability of such property for any special assessments levied or to be levied against such property.
+The city’s grant of a tax abatement shall not alleviate the liability of such property for any special assessments levied or to be levied against such property..

 Many of the economic incentives described in Section 1-1301 require compliance with statutory procedures specific to the incentive requested.
 The below procedures are not intended to supplant or modify those statutory procedures but are intended to provide the applicant a framework for having a requested incentive considered by the city.

-(b) Funding Agreement.
-If the project or economic incentive requested will require the services of the city’s Financial Advisor and/or Bond Counsel or any other out of pocket fees and expenses by the city to consider the applicant’s project or requests, the applicant will be required to agree to a Funding Agreement with the city whereby the applicant agrees to deposit and replenish an escrow fund to cover the city’s out of pocket costs directly attributable to the applicant’s application and/or request for economic incentives.
+(d) Funding Agreement.
+If the project or economic incentive requested will require the services of the city’s Financial Advisor and/or Bond Counsel or any other out of pocket fees and expenses by the city to consider the applicant’s project or requests, the City Administrator has the discretion to require the applicant to agree to a Funding Agreement with the city whereby the applicant agrees to deposit and replenish an escrow fund to cover the city’s out of pocket costs directly attributable to the applicant’s application and/or request for economic incentives.

 (e) Presentation of Feasibility and/or Cost/Benefit Analysis.
-After the initial meetings and formal application, the city administrator will determine whether a feasibility study and/or cost benefit analysis will be required by the applicant and will indicate to the applicant if the study or analysis needs to be completed before or after presentation to the governing body.
+After submission of a formal application, the city administrator will determine whether a feasibility study, but-for analysis and/or cost benefit analysis will be required by the applicant and will indicate to the applicant if the study or analysis needs to be completed before or after presentation to the governing body.
 Unless otherwise directed by the city administrator, the applicant will submit any feasibility studies to the city for review by the city Financial Advisor, and any cost/benefit analyses will be conducted by the city Financial Advisor based on project information provided by the applicant.
 The applicant will timely provide any additional information requested by the city in order to complete such analyses.

 Kansas law requires that an official policy and procedure be adopted by the city for the granting of tax abatements.
 The within policy and procedure shall constitute said official policy and procedure and, in addition to the above noted criteria and procedures, the following will be required:

 (a) Cost/Benefit Analysis.
-The city’s Financial Advisor will complete and submit to the city governing body a cost/benefit analysis of the abatement requested by the applicant as required by Kansas law and said analysis will include the effect of the abatement on all taxing jurisdictions that will be affected by the abatement, including the State of Kansas.
+The city’s Financial Advisor will complete and submit to the city governing body a cost/benefit analysis of the abatement requested by the applicant as required by Kansas law, and said analysis will include the effect of the abatement on the city, county and school districts affected by the abatement, along with an estimate of the impact on revenues to the State of Kansas.

 (b) Public Hearing and Notice.
 No sooner than seven days after an official notice of hearing is published, and the governing bodies of the school district and county where the property to be exempted is located have been provided written notice of the hearing, the city will hold a public hearing on whether to grant the requested tax abatement.

-(g) Compliance.
-An application for annual review shall be filed on an annual basis with the city clerk no later than January 15 of each year for the term of the abatement.
-The filing fee shall be $1,000 per year and is non-refundable.
-Upon the filing of an application for renewal, the constitutional tax abatement will be reviewed by city staff to ensure the property continues to be used exclusively for an Article 11, §13 purpose, to ensure that the applicant is in compliance with all terms and conditions of the PILOT Agreement, and to calculate any decreases in the abated percentages due to the applicant’s failure to meet requirements of the PILOT Agreement.
+(f) Compliance.
+An application for annual review shall be filed by the applicant on an annual basis with the city clerk no later than January 15 of each year, starting on the second anniversary of the abatement and continuing for the term of the abatement.
+The annual filing fee shall be set by the city Fee Resolution and is non-refundable.
+Upon the filing of an application for renewal, the tax abatement will be reviewed by city staff to ensure that the applicant is in compliance with all terms and conditions of the PILOT Agreement, and to calculate any decreases in the abated percentages due to the applicant’s failure to meet requirements of the PILOT Agreement.
 If a certificate of compliance is issued by the city, it shall be the applicant’s responsibility to claim the appropriate tax abatement by submitting the appropriate forms to the county appraiser by March 1.
 The claim form shall include a written statement, signed by the city clerk, that the property continues to meet all terms and conditions established as a condition of granting the abatement.

 Recognizing that many economic development projects may include layered incentives, the city may require the applicant to enter into a development agreement, setting forth the specific incentives to be granted, the specifics of the applicant’s duties in constructing the development and any ongoing responsibilities of the applicant.
 As part of such development agreement, the city may impose conditions on the applicant’s continued qualification for any incentives and may levy additional fees as necessary to administer such agreement.
 The city will cause the development agreement to be drafted at the applicant’s cost.
 The final development agreement will be subject to approval of the city’s governing body.